 Diverse trees were planted around the marae, thus turning this beautiful area into even more beautiful park, but also providing a shaded, mysterious feel to this monument.

-Marae was restored under the lead of the specialists of Bishop Museum in 1953.
-For this first restoration project they choose an ancient marae, which was comparatively close to Papeete, located in picturesque site, visually impressive and with high historical importance.
+Marae was restored under the leadership of the specialists of Bishop Museum in 1953.
+For this first restoration project, they choose an ancient marae, which was comparatively close to Papeete, located in picturesque site, visually impressive and with high historical importance.

 Often such festivities have little in common with the original meaning of the structure, for example, here is played theatre.
 Local people enjoy being here and come just for Sunday walk.